Aged Residential Care funding model review

 Have your say

-Stakeholder forums were held in Auckland, Cambridge, Wellington, and Christchurch in July, bringing together a broad range of representatives from the aged residential care sector.
+Two rounds of Stakeholder forums were held in Auckland, Hamilton, Cambridge, Wellington, Christchurch and Dunedin in July and November 2018, bringing together a broad range of representatives from the aged residential care sector.

 A number of aged residential care providers, DHBs, clinicians, interested groups and consumers of aged residential care services discussed current and future models of aged residential care funding.